 While root canals do not “kill” natural teeth, removing and replacing the nerve pulp makes the tooth more brittle.
 Your endodontist will determine if you need additional restorations beyond a crown to ensure your tooth has sufficient support to function normally.

-“Root canals do change how your natural teeth function, but they allow the other structures that are part of your teeth and gums to return to health, supporting your overall oral wellbeing,” says Dr. Susan L. Wood, who practices with the Phoenix Endodontic Group.
+“Root canals do change how your natural teeth function, but they allow the other structures that are part of your teeth and gums to return to health, supporting your overall oral wellbeing,” says Dr. Allen, who practices with the Phoenix Endodontic Group.
 “Our practice is always happy to explain precisely how endodontic treatment can help preserve your natural teeth.”